 If you want to be sure you won’t have a problem from raw fish, eat only well-cooked fish.
-You don’t have to completely give up on Sushi and the safest way to enjoy sushi is to choose the fully cooked or vegetarian varieties, such as those that include cooked seafood, and some Sushi do not contain fish at all.
-Here are some Sushi containing cooked or marinated fish or no fish at all and that are as fishless as Friday at a Catholic boarding school:
+You don’t have to completely give up on sushi and the safest way to enjoy sushi is to choose the fully cooked or vegetarian varieties, such as those that include cooked seafood.
+Here are some types of sushi that contain cooked or marinated fish or no fish at all:

-- Unagi: is fully cooked freshwater eel that is grilled and then brushed with a teriyaki-like sauce.
+- Unagi: Fully cooked freshwater eel that is grilled and then brushed with a teriyaki-like sauce.

-- Kani: is real crab meat and is always served cooked, but is sometimes cooked then frozen.
+- Kani: Real crab meat and is always served cooked, but is sometimes cooked then frozen.

-- Saba: is mackerel that is always served after being salted and marinated for a few days, so in a sense, it is cooked.
+- Saba: Mackerel that is always served after being salted and marinated for a few days, so in a sense, it is cooked.

 Rest assured that overall, very few people in the United States get sick from eating sushi, and most infections occur from fish eaten at home, not from restaurants.
 You're much more likely to buy contaminated fish at your local supermarket than get it at a good Japanese restaurant.